-If you are a UNO faculty member, student, or P-16 educator interested in connecting with community partners, please contact Kirsten Case, Service Learning Academy Community Liaison at 402.554.4043 or email@example.com.
+If you are an area community organization, government agency, small business, or P-16 educator insterested in exploring how to partner with a service learning course, please contact Kirsten Case, Service Learning Academy Community Liaison at 402.554.4043 or firstname.lastname@example.org.

-The Service Learning Academy will provide individual introduction for UNO faculty, P-16 partners and nonprofit/government entity partners as a way to facilitate partnerships.
+The Service Learning Academy will provide individual introduction for UNO faculty, P-16 partners and community/government entity partners as a way to facilitate partnerships.

-MavSYNC is UNO’s official one-stop shop for students, faculty, and staff to easily find information on all of the involvement opportunities available to the UNO community.
-With information about the 150+ student organizations, 20+ campus departments, and many service opportunities in the Omaha community, MavSYNC is a great tool to use when you’re looking to get connected.
+Engage is UNO’s official one-stop shop for students, faculty, and staff to easily find information on all of the involvement opportunities available to the UNO community.
+With information about the 150+ student organizations, 20+ campus departments, and many service opportunities in the Omaha community, Engage is a great tool to use when you’re looking to get connected.

-MavSYNC is great for organizations.
-Student organizations and departments use MavSYNC to communicate internally among members and share information externally with the UNO community.
+Engage is great for organizations.
+Student organizations and departments use Engage to communicate internally among members and share information externally with the UNO community.

-If you are an organization interested in connecting with student volunteers but do not have a MavSYNC account please contact the Weitz CEC at firstname.lastname@example.org,
+If you are an organization interested in connecting with student volunteers but do not have a Engage account please contact the Weitz CEC at email@example.com